*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 - Write posts people want to share,

-- And convert the people who come to read your posts so you can eventually sell to them.
+- And convert the people who come to read your posts so you can eventually sell to them (or heck start selling to them immediately!).

 Geez thanks, I’ve only wasted 6 months blogging.

 But make money blogging you must.
 So you revamp your whole blog, maybe even invest in a pretty theme to increase your conversions and you see it working!
-Except, your new blog could very well be just anyone’s blog, there’s no you.
+Except, your new blog could very well be just anyone’s, there’s no you.

 Enter the about me page.
 Your one chance to talk freely about yourself, your gorgeous beau, your cute little kiddos, and your bald one-eyed kitty Fred.
 They want to know you right?